How to Get Into West Point

 Regardless of your choice, it’s important to note that the interview with a representative of the Field Force is mandatory for all applicants.

-A local Field Force Representative will be your point of contact and contact you with information about your interview.
+A local Field Force Representative will contact you with information about your interview.
 When the big day comes, you may be asked questions such as:

 They may ask themselves, "Did the candidate give a firm handshake?
 Did they arrive on time?”